-- a digital clock - a digital speedometer - an odometer (which shows the total distance traveled) - a tripmeter (which shows the distance traveled since it was last set to zero) - a fuel reserve tripmeter (which shows the distance traveled on the fuel reserve) - an oil change indicator (which shows when the engine oil should be changed) - a fuel gauge - a self-diagnosis device
+- a digital clock - a digital speedometer (which shows riding speed) - an odometer (which shows the total distance traveled) - a tripmeter (which shows the distance traveled since it was last set to zero) - a fuel reserve tripmeter (which shows the distance traveled on the fuel reserve) - an oil change indicator (which shows when the engine oil should be changed) - a fuel gauge - a self-diagnosis device

-- Be sure to turn the key to "ON" before using the button. - For the U.K. only: To switch the speedometer and odometer/tripmeter displays between miles and kilometers and vice versa, when the main switch is turned to "ON", press the button for at least eight seconds.
+- Be sure to turn the key to "∩" before using the "RESET/SELECT" button. - For the U.K. only: To switch the speedometer and odometer/tripmeter displays between kilometers and miles, when the main switch is turned to "O", press the "RESET/SELECT" button for at least eight seconds.